 In 2004, Bard introduced one of the first retrievable filters onto the market.
 The “Recovery” filter, as its name would imply, was Bard’s answer to the race to the market for a filter that could be left in the body for a lifetime, just like its other filter—the Simon-Nitinol (the SNF)—or if warranted could be retrieved at any time.
 Unlike the SNF the Recovery filter was marketed and allegedly designed to provide the doctor with choices: Risk for a pulmonary emobolus has passed?
 Take it out.
 Patient wanting a temporary filter?
 Retrieve it.
 The marketing avenues were numerous.
 Put very plainly, the Recovery filter gave the doctor (and her patient) the choice—leave a permanent filter in the body with all its inherent risks or simply take it out.

 Bard G2 and the other Bard Filters

-Plagued with a filter that could not be counted on any more than the Recovery, Bard began its be countdown to filter failure after filter failure after filter failure—hoping to lure new customers to its new and “improved” but now defunct models such as the G2, the G2 Express, the G2 Eclipse, and the Meridian…all the way to its currently marketed “Denali.”
+Plagued with a filter that could not be counted on any more than the Recovery, Bard began its countdown to filter failure after filter failure after filter failure—hoping to lure new customers to its new and “improved” but now defunct models such as the G2, the G2 Express, the G2 Eclipse, and the Meridian…all the way to its currently marketed “Denali.”

 Unfortunately for patients, the replacements carried the same complications as the Recovery– fracture, migration, perforation, embolization, and thrombus.
 Like all IVC filters, there is little evidence that Bard IVC filters work at all.
-They have not undergone Level 1 FDA clinical trials to prove that they can actually prevent pulmonary embolus.
-The evidence that they work is weak.
+They have not undergone Level 1 FDA clinical trials to prove that they actually prevent pulmonary embolus.
+The evidence that they work is nonexistent.
 The evidence that they harm is undeniable.